-We are pleased that you are interested in learning about The University of Texas Health Science Center at Tyler (UTHSCT) Occupational Medicine Residency Program!
+We are pleased that you are interested in learning about The University of Texas at Tyler Health Science Center (HSC) Occupational Medicine Residency Program!

 Our program was founded in 1994, with the main purpose of increasing the number of occupational medicine physicians who have broad experiences and sufficient competence to enter the workforce without direct supervision, thus helping in alleviating the shortage of occupational medicine physicians nationwide